Modular Blind Video Quality Assessment: Proposed Method

 As part of the modular design, $\bm{f}_t(\cdot)$ responds to temporal distortions resulting from motion anomaly and frame rate variations.
-We sample a set of $M$ video chunks, denoted as $\bm v = \{\bm v_i\}_{i=0}^{M-1}$ from $\bm{x}$.
-Each $\bm{v}_i$ is centered around the $i$-th key frame $\bm{y}_i$, and consists of a consecutive sequence of $L$ frames.
-All frames in $\bm{v}$ are resized to $H_v \times W_v$ without respecting the aspect ratio.
+We sample a set of $M$ video chunks, denoted by $\bm v = \{\bm v_i\}_{i=0}^{M-1}$ from $\bm{x}$.
+Each $\bm{v}_i$ is centered around the $i$-th key frame $\bm{y}_i$, and consists of $L$ consecutive frames, resized to $H_v \times W_v$ without respecting the aspect ratio.
 We utilize the fast pathway of a pretrained SlowFast network~\cite{feichtenhofer2019slowfast}, excluding the original classification head.
-Temporal features for different video chunks are concatenated, globally average pooled, and fed to a two-layer MLP to produce the temporal scaling parameter $\alpha_t$ and the temporal shift parameter $\beta_t$ in Eq.~\eqref{eq:tr}.
+Temporal features for different video chunks are concatenated, spatially pooled, and fed to a two-layer MLP to produce the temporal scaling parameter $\alpha_t$ and shift parameter $\beta_t$ in Eq.~\eqref{eq:tr}.